EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-11-23-the-value-of-emit-to-the-zimbabwean-women.md

 We hope to expand EMIT in our surrounding geographical area including women from all walks of life.

-I conclude by proudly proclaim that Emit encourages women to be well-groomed, confident, self-reliant, resourceful, caring and loving.
+I conclude by proudly proclaim that EMIT encourages women to be well-groomed, confident, self-reliant, resourceful, caring and loving.

 It teaches all forms of etiquette.
 This moulds one into an adorable; dependable; empathetic; a credible strong dynamic woman in society.
 These qualities make one influential and making it easier to light up other women who are in various divides.

-In a nutshell, Emit in Zimbabwe makes women Super\!
+In a nutshell, EMIT in Zimbabwe makes women Super\!